-You can also hear the vibrations of your vocal chords inside.
+You can also hear the vibrations of your vocal cords inside your head.
 Your skull acts a little like an orchestra hall, resonating the sound.
 This effect causes your voice to sound lower pitch than it does someone else.
 That’s why your voice sounds higher when you listen to a recording.

-On top of this, life factors can impact how your voice changes as you age.
+On top of this, additional factors can impact how your voice changes as you age.

-If you have a higher pitch voice, this means that your vocal chords vibrate quickly, producing a high frequency.
-As you can imagine, women’s vocal chords tend to vibrate more rapidly.
-Their vocal cords are typically thinner than a male’s, making them agiler.
+If you have a higher pitch voice, this means that your vocal cords vibrate quickly, producing a high frequency.
+As you can imagine, women’s vocal cords tend to vibrate more rapidly.
+Their vocal cords are typically thinner than males, making them more agile.

-People with a larger voice box and thicker vocal chords naturally have a louder voice from birth.
+People with a larger voice box and thicker vocal cords naturally have a louder voice from birth.
 They learn to regulate this volume as they grow through social conditioning.

 Humans rely primarily on the sound of their own voices to determine when they’re using an acceptable volume.
 But without social cues, it would be difficult to know how loud is loud enough or too much.

 When you were little, a parent may have told you to use your inside voice, or a teacher may have reprimanded you when you were too loud in the lunchroom.